gin-fizz/pollistics/README.md

 ## Run Locally

 ### Install frontend dependencies
-`npm install`
+`npm install` in the `/src/main/resources/` folder

-in the /src/main/resources/ folder
+This also needs to be bundled all together.
+You can do that with `npm run build`.

 ### Run
 `./gradlew bootRun`